Skip to main content Skip to footer

 </main>

-Now, it is not the prettiest, but it does follow the grid outline that we had set up in our CSS file (the current size of our screen is greater than 1200px in width, so we're getting the last layout in our CSS file).
+Now, this isn't very visually appealing, but it does follow the grid outline that we had set up in our CSS file (the current size of our screen is greater than 1200px in width, so we're getting the last layout in our CSS file).

-In the next article, we'll incorporate the code that will display some information at the top of the dashboard (within the div using the load-info class) and our charts and gauges.
+In the next blog in this series, we'll incorporate the code that will display some information at the top of the dashboard (within the div using the load-info class) as well as our charts and gauges.
 See you there!

 Ready to Create Custom Dashboards?
 Download Wijmo Today!